On This Page[Hide][Show]

 - He is under the Regular Care of a Physician.

-After 24 months of payments, the Covered Person is Disabled when We determine that due to the same Sickness or Injury, he is unable to perform some or all of the material and substantial duties of any Gainful Occupation for which he is reasonably fitted by education, training or experience and he continues to suffer a 40% or more loss in his Indexed Pre-Disability Monthly Earnings due solely to the Sickness or Injury. “
+After 24 months of payments, the Covered Person is Disabled when We determine that due to the same Sickness or Injury, he is unable to perform some or all of the material and substantial duties of any Gainful Occupation for which he is reasonably fitted by education, training or experience and he continues to suffer a 40% or more loss in his Indexed Pre-Disability Monthly Earnings due solely to the Sickness or Injury.”

-Insufficient Medical Evidence to Support the Claim
+Insufficient Medical Evidence to Support a Claim

 RELATED POST: Long-Term Disability Insurance Appeal Guide